lnela18/TrioLift-Center-Aplication/README.md

 ### Customers
 The customer will have a number of  different options  such as :
 * to get the necessary information about the types of cars.
+* set bonuses for each employee in relation to the set target and work performance.
 * view the prices of each type of car(How is their price per hour/per day/per week or month and also how is their price for each type of car).
 * to set-up an appointment.
 * to see which types of  cars are or not available.